International Mother Language Day

 - Less than 10,000 people spoke all such languages.

 - All these languages usually belong to (PVTGs) i.e. (particularly vulnerable tribal groups).
-The reason to declare them as endangered languages is because of their isolation and the less number of speakers.
+The reason to declare them as endangered languages is because of their isolation and the fewer number of speakers.

 - For example, some of the PVGTs are Jawara, Onge, Shompen, Sentilese, Pu, Birhor of Jharkhand and Toda od Tamil Nadu.

 - In India, cyberspace has information symmetry as content availability is mostly in English.

 - An initiative of Google’s GLOW is a key driver for the promotion and creation of the local language.

 - In recent times, Facebook has launched a digital literacy library in six languages of India origin.
 Those six languages are Hindi, Bengali, Tamil, Kannada, Malayalam and the Telegu.

 - India is a major example of data users and content of local languages that would give the digital economy a boost to constrain the internet to English speaking elites.